hbc/dc_2016_04/lessons/08_variant-calling-workflow.md

 **Transfer files to your laptop**

-Using FileZilla, transfer the following 3 files to your local machine, `results/bam/SRR098283.aligned.sorted.bam`
+Using FileZilla, transfer the following 3 files to your local machine:

+`results/bam/SRR098283.aligned.sorted.bam`

 `results/bam/SRR098283.aligned.sorted.bam.bai`